loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 first step in this process is making pointers to stacks explicit.

-The linear closure conversion phase transforms $not A$ to $square (~A)$, making the pointer explicit.
+The linear closure conversion phase transforms $not A$ to $square (~A)$, making the pointer to the stack explicit.
 Closure values are transformed in the following manner:

+#grid(
+  columns: (1fr, 2fr),
+  stroke: black + 0.1pt,
+  inset: 10pt,
+  [Source], [Target],
+  $(lambda^not x. c): not A $,
+  $square (lambda^~ x. c): square (~A) $,
+)

-$ (lambda^not x. c): not A => square (lambda^~ x. c): square (~A) $ It is important not to forget the negative fragment as well.
+It is important not to forget the negative fragment as well.
 Before calling a function with type $not A$, which after conversion has type $square ~A$, we have to follow the indirection to access the closure.
 If we have the call
 $f(x)$ with $f : not A$ and $x : A$.
 After conversion the call would look like
 this: $"let" square g = f; g(x)$.
-Lastly, because the type $not A$ is transformed to $square ~A$, the type checker should allow $square ~A$ where $not A$ is expected.
+Because the type $not A$ is transformed to $square ~A$, the type checker should allow $square ~A$ where $not A$ is expected.

+In the typing rules in @TypesAndValues, we have seen that linear closures require the environment $Gamma$ to have kind $known$, which means $Gamma$ does not contain a stack.
+However, because linear closures are transformed to stack closures behind linear pointers, the environment for stack closures end up being ill-kinded.
+In the next section (@StackSelection) we present a transformation that corrects this.

 === Stack Selection <StackSelection>

 It is important for every stack closure ($~A$) to identify a single unique stack that it can execute on.
-Stack selection selects a single unique stack for every closure if at least one stack exists, ensuring that every closure has _at most_ one stack prepared.
+The stack selection phase selects a single unique stack for every closure if at least one stack exists, ensuring that every closure has _at most_ one stack prepared.
 The reason we can not guarantee that there is _exactly one_ stack prepared is because stacks have not been made explicit yet.
-If we consider the following program, where $f : *A$ is defined: $ lambda^~ x. f(x) : space ~A $ It is not possible to introduce a stack to this closure without also transforming the type.
 In @PointerClosureConversion we will show the necessary transformations to make stacks explicit, and how to introduce new stacks.

 Consider the following program:
 $ lambda (f,k). space k(lambda y. space f(y)) : *(not A times.circle ~not A) $